raven-os/nest-server/API.md

   * `category` (String): The name of the category, following any convention described by the Nest specification.
   * `name` (String): The name of the package, following any convention described by the Nest specification.
-  * `version` (String): The version the package, following any convention described by the Nest specification.
+  * `version` (String): The version of the package, following any convention described by the Nest specification.

 *Response code*: 204 No Content